microsoft/platformer-ml-game/README.md

 ## Setup

+For full instructions (including downloading the game) check out [the tutorial](./tutorial.md).
+The instructions here will allow you to check that your setup supports the game.

 First make sure Python 3.6.2 is installed.
 You cannot currently use 3.7.
 On Windows, you can get 3.6.2 from this [direct link](https://www.python.org/ftp/python/3.6.2/python-3.6.2-amd64.exe) or if you want a different installer you can choose [here](https://www.python.org/downloads/release/python-362/).
 When installing it, make sure you select the "Add to environment variables" checkbox.

 Run the following command on your command line to install Python dependencies